Skip to content

 Student Life at Everest

-Learn more about student life at Everest, including extracurricular activities, sports, fine arts, after school care, and family-friendly activities.
+Learn more about student life at Everest, including extracurricular activities, sportsfine arts, family-friendly activities, and after-school care for Metro Detroit students.

 Spiritual Life at Everest

-Students have opportunities to express their faith and grow in their love of Christ at Everest.
+Everest’s faith formation programs give 6th–8th graders opportunities to express their faith and grow in their love of Christ.

 Read More »